rvelhote/opennode-magento/README.md

 The module was only tested with the default theme and Onepage Checkout.

+# Check it Out (Only for test purposes!)

+1. Download the Magento Sample Data from *Missing Link* extract it and copy to the DATA folder
+2. Run `bash shell/install.bash` from the root directory of the project
+3. Read the information in the end on how to add your DEVELOPMENT key

 # Missing

 - Send a cancellation email when an order is canceled automatically via cronjob